Formula One drivers from Canada: Former drivers

-Nicholas Latifi raced for Williams for three season between 2020 and 2022.
+Nicholas Latifi raced for Williams for three seasons between 2020 and 2022.
 He gained 9 championship points in those three years.

 Accomplishments

 World champions

 There has only been one Formula One World Champion from Canada, Jacques Villeneuve, in the 1997 Formula One season.
 However, Gilles Villeneuve finished second in the World Driving Championship in the 1979 Formula One season.

 Points scorers

 Only four Canadians have scored World Championship points in Formula One; Gilles Villeneuve, his son Jacques Villeneuve, Lance Stroll and Nicholas Latifi.
 At the 2017 Azerbaijan Grand Prix, Stroll became the youngest rookie to achieve a podium finish in Formula One.

 At the Canadian Grand Prix

 Only one Canadian has won the F1 Canadian Grand Prix, Gilles Villeneuve, at the 1978 Canadian Grand Prix.

 Lance Stroll would score his first World Championship points at the 2017 Canadian Grand Prix, the 50th anniversary grand prix.
 He is one of three Canadians to score points at the Canadian Grand Prix, the other two being Jacques Villeneuve and his father Gilles Villeneuve.

 Multiple Canadian drivers have participated in the same F1 Canadian Grand Prix only twice.
 The first was at the 1967 Canadian Grand Prix, when Eppie Wietzes and Al Pease both participated and in 1969 Canadian Grand Prix, where three started, Al Pease being disqualified as only F1 driver for being too slow.
 The second was in 2022, when Lance Stroll and Nicholas Latifi took part in the 2022 Canadian Grand Prix.